Julian/cardboard/docs/rules/game_concepts.rst

             "[This creature] can't block" is an ability.

     b.
 An additional cost or alternative cost to cast a card is an ability of the card.
     c.
 An object may have multiple abilities.
 If the object is represented by a card, then aside from certain defined abilities that may be strung together on a single line (see rule 702, "Keyword Abilities"), each paragraph break in a card's text marks a separate ability.
 If the object is not represented by a card, the effect that created it may have given it multiple abilities.
 An object may also be granted additional abilities by a spell or ability.
 If an object has multiple instances of the same ability, each instance functions independently.
-This may or may not produce more effects than a single instance; :ref:er to the specific ability for more information.
+This may or may not produce more effects than a single instance; refer to the specific ability for more information.
     d.
 Abilities can generate one-shot effects or continuous effects.
 Some continuous effects are replacement effects or prevention effects.
 See rule 609, "Effects."

 112.3